 Personal effects in cupboards and fitted wardrobes were not moved and restricted my inspection.

-My physical inspection of the roof void area was restricted due to insulation material, stored items and lack of suitable crawl boards.
+My physical inspection of the roof void area was restricted due to insulation material, stored items and areas visible from the floored sections.
 As a result the roof void area was only viewed from the access hatch.